cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 until finish all relays or find the chainPeer
 }
 ```
+## App UI

+### Home
+- according to the following list, display files uploaded and its description. users can follow sender or blacklist them.
+### Files, this is where watching the ads
+- import files
+- seeding files to chain
+- sharing files to friends privately
+- download stats
+### Follow
+- follow chain
+- follow members
+### Mining
+- coins mining config

 # To do

 ## TAU Chain
 TAU has only function that is relay configuration and related data payment settlement.
 * wormhole